rachelsleet/calculator/README.md

 The app will render 10 stateless components (Number components) from 0 - 9 and operators.
 These will have an onClick listener and import the 'registerInput' function from the app component.

 Each time a number/+-x/ button is pressed, the App state 'currentFormula' is updated (input is concatenated on the end).
 This 'currentFormula' is also a prop for the Display component.

+To do:
+- remove 'currentFormula' as state, instead replace 'x' with '\*' at evaluate time
+- break out 'registerInput' function to smaller, more readable functions
+- add comments!
+- consider restructuring data so that 'innerHTML' = 'x' statements not needed - currently too much hidden logic
+- any other ideas to streamline code/speed up test execution time

 ## Available Scripts